JChristensen/DS3232RTC/README.md

 ##### Parameters
 **tm:** Address of a `tmElements_t` structure to which the date and time are returned.
 ##### Returns
-I2C status *(byte)*.
+I2C status *(uint8_t)*.
 Returns zero if successful.
 The date and time read from the RTC are returned to the `tm` parameter.
 ##### Example
 ```c++
 tmElements_t tm;